Cyber Resilience Act (CRA) - no time to wait

 00:00:44: So maybe let me split it up into the product owner part.

-00:00:47: This means that my team and I, we are developing the base security framework of Control XOS
+00:00:47: This means that my team and I, we are developing the base security framework of Contra XOS and as a product security officer.

-00:01:14: Sebastian.
+00:01:13: Sebastian.

-00:01:19: So this means I'm responsible for the design of our control hardware, Control X core and
+00:01:19: So this means I'm responsible for the design of our control hardware, Controlix Core and our software platform, Controlix OS and the corresponding apps.

 00:01:30: And at the same time, I take care of the software development process.

-00:01:33: So that means the process of making software designs, creating architectural documentation,
+00:01:33: So that means the process of making software designs, creating architectural documentation, testing software and delivering software.

-00:01:47: From my point of view, modern automation system consists of large number of network connections,
+00:01:47: From my point of view, modern automation system consists of large number of network connections, connected machines.

-00:02:20: Well, at the beginning, many people for them, Cyber Security was only about encryption of
+00:02:21: Well, at the beginning, many people for them, cyber security was only about encryption of communication protocols, but it was in their mind.

 00:02:30: But of course, this is not sufficient.

-00:02:32: As we all know, it's not only about the objective of privacy, but it's also about to improve
+00:02:32: As we all know, it's not only about the objective of privacy, but it's also about to improve the availability of an automation system or to ensure the platform integrity.

-00:02:44: And also an assumption is often that security can be implemented in a single feature in
+00:02:44: And also, assumption is often that security can be implemented in a single feature, in a single component, and then I'm done.

 00:02:51: It's not so easy.

-00:02:53: So it would be like saying if the security lock on my front door of my house is big enough,
+00:02:53: So it would be like saying if the security lock on my front door of my house is big enough, then I'm done.

 00:03:01: But of course, this is not the case.